Routemaster 60 is now over

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
 These can be puchased by clicking here.

-With the end of the main 2014 rally season, the Routemaster 60 Official Merchandise has now been withdrawn.
-A few Routemaster 60 items remain available whilst stocks last, including the Routemaster 60 models, the Routemaster Lanyards and the Routemaster 60 book from Capital Transport Publishing, Diamond Routemaster, are still available.
+With the start of the 2015 rally season, all of the Routemaster 60 Official Merchandise has now been withdrawn, including the Routemaster 60 commemorative models, and only a very few of the Routemaster 60 items remain available whilst stocks last.
+These are the Routemaster Lanyards, the Routemaster 60 book from Capital Transport Publishing, Diamond Routemaster, and the Routemaster 60 special blinds.

-We have in stock the special Routemaster 60 blinds for the standard RM/RML front blind box, and there are only a few sets left available.
+The special Routemaster 60 blinds are for the standard RM/RML front blind box, and there are only a few sets left available.
 If you would be interested in purchasing a set, then please click here.
 The cost of these is £40.00 per set.

 For both days of the Routemaster 60 event, we operated a free circular service numbered X60 by Routemasters from outside the park and adjacent to Manor House station (stop F).